escalate/google-contacts-birthday-ical-calendar/README.md

   --help     Show this message and exit.
 ```

-Run Docker container from built image with custom arguments
+3. Run Docker container from built image with custom arguments.

 ```
 $ docker compose \